SagaeHaruki/SGameScripts/README.md

 - Sounds based on the terrain
 - Day/Night Cycle
 - NPC Movement & Interaction
-- Might USE Procedural animation on some movements [For some consideration this might not be possible]
+- Might USE Procedural animation on some movements [For some consideration this might not be possible on player movement]

 <h1>Current Changes:</h1>